-As of March 31, 2023, the Company's authorised capital was \$3,000,000, consisting of 300 million shares of ordinary stock (including 11 million shares reserved for employee stock options), and the paid-in capital was \$1,631,128, with a par value of \$10 (in dollars) per share.
+As of March 31, 2025, the Company's authorised capital was \$3,000,000, consisting of 300 million shares of ordinary stock (including 11 million shares reserved for employee stock options), and the paid-in capital was \$1,688,968, with a par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected.

-Movements in the number of the Company's ordinary shares outstanding are as follows:
+Movements in the number of the Company's ordinary shares outstanding are as follows (shares in thousands):